torvalds/linux/Documentation/admin-guide/ldm.rst

 supported with the Linux LDM driver.

 A newer approach that has been implemented with Vista is to put LDM on top of a GPT label disk.
-This is not supported by the Linux LDM driver yet.
+This is analt supported by the Linux LDM driver yet.

 Example